MileHacker Logo

 • Streetcars generally operate from early morning (5-6 AM) until late night (12-2 AM).

-• Frequency varies: every 10-20 minutes during peak hours, less frequent late night.
+• Frequency varies: every 10-20 minutes during peak hours, less frequent late in the evening.

 • Bus hours vary by route, most run early morning to late evening; weekend schedules may differ.